daluzpale/Stepper/README.md

-## scheduel/stepper
+## schedule/stepper

-### Stepper is a web application build on python's framework Django.
+### Stepper is a web application build upon python's framework Django.
 It allows users to set and track their daily tasks.